void-ppc/void-ppc-docs/README.md

 - `stenstorp` - anything affecting 32-bit

 If you do not wish to submit it upstream yet, you can try submitting it here, by raising a pull request and/or opening an issue.
 Then it can receive feedback and potentially make it upstream.

+If you wish to support the project by other means, donating relevant hardware is always appreciated.
+The project does not take financial donations.

 ## Communication